dipaish/databases/index.md

 ### Step 2:  The README file in the forked repository provides detailed guidelines and instructions to set up the development environment.
 Follow the guidelines.

-**Some docker commands:**
-- To start a docker container in the background `docker-compose up –d`
-- To list all active containers
-`Docker ps`
-- To remove all docker containers in the repository `Docker-compose down`

 ## Installing MySQL Workbench
 Step 1: Get to this link (https://dev.mysql.com/downloads/workbench/) and download MySQL Workbench **Windows (x86, 64-bit), MSI Installer** & install MySQL Workbench.